 With the circle of yarn held securely, the next step is to wind the yarn into a ball.
 There is no secret to making a traditional hand-wound ball, just start with a tiny little ball and keep winding until the ball is about the size of an orange.

-If you have a ball winder, winding the yarn into a center-pull ball makes it very easy to use.
-The ball winder used to create center pull ball was invented in the 1990s, while wool yarn has been rolled into round balls by hand for centuries.
-The "ball" produced by the ball winder is not a round ball, but is often called a "cake" and is shaped like a tire and sits on its flat side so it doesn't roll.
-I prefer to knit with a center pull ball, but if you are going to use your yarn at a historic site, museum, or historical reenactment, your impression will be more authentic with traditional round balls in your basket (or else keep your center-pull balls hidden under a pretty lace handkerchief in your basket).
+The ball winder used to create the center pull cake was invented in the 1990s, while wool yarn has been rolled into round balls by hand for centuries.
+At home I prefer to knit with a center pull cake, but if you are going to use your yarn at a historic site, museum, or historical reenactment, your impression will be more authentic with traditional round balls in your basket (or else keep your center-pull balls hidden under a pretty handkerchief in your basket).

 Hand-winding your skein into round balls at an event is a very authentic activity.
 If your site or event includes children, this is an especially good and authentic activity for them.
 If your site invites the public to participate in hands-on activities, you could even entice the public to save you from the tedious chore in the same way that Tom Sawyer convinced his friends to paint the white picket fence!